KamiiDupont18/Dupont_Kamii_Debug_Java/README.md

+# You need to know before

+> This project has been developed using VisualStudioCode IDE, using better comments Extension.
+> Ce projet à été développé en utilisant l'IDE VisualStudioCode, et l'extension better comments.

+---

 # 🩺 AnalyticsCounter

 > A Java application that reads a list of symptoms from a file, counts their occurrences, sorts them, and writes the results to an output file.